jondot/slidedown/README.md

 Give your presentation!

-* left, right arrows to navigate through slides
+* left, right arrows to go forth/back or:
+* enter, backspace to go forth/back or:
+* click on right, click on left to go forth/back.
 * esc to go home

 ## Syntax Highlighting